For the latest WA Government information and advice, visit the official WA Covid website.

 - encourage shedders to take other members for vaccines.

-From 5 December 2020, all Men’s Sheds in WA are required to maintain contact registers to facilitate WA Health Department COVID-19 contact tracing in the event of an outbreak in WA.
+All men’s sheds throughout WA are required to maintain contact registers to facilitate WA Health Department COVID-19 contact tracing.

-To facilitate the contact register, the State Government has released a free app, SafeWA, which is a digital COVID-19 contact register system, endorsed by the Department of Health.
+To facilitate the contact register, the State Government has released a ServiceWA free app, which is a digital COVID-19 contact register system, endorsed by the Department of Health.
+The app also allows you to show proof of vaccination when required.

-SafeWA enables business to register and download a unique QR codes that visitors can scan to register their attendance.
+ServiceWA allows visitors to register their attendance.
 Data is stored securely and only accessed by Department of Health contact tracing personnel, should COVID-19 contact tracing be necessary.

 Covid Safety Plans